signalogic/SigSRF_SDK/pktlib_readme.md

 #define DS_BUFFER_PKT_UDP_PACKET                      /* indicates pkt_buf points to a UDP header followed by a UDP payload (for example, a UDP defined protocol such as RTP, GTP, etc) */
 #define DS_BUFFER_PKT_RTP_PACKET                      /* indicates pkt_buf points to an RTP header followed by an RTP payload */

 #define DS_PKTLIB_NETWORK_BYTE_ORDER                  /* indicates packet header data is in network byte order.
 The byte order flags apply only to headers, not payload contents.
-This flag is zero as the default (no flag) is network byte order, and is defined here only for documentation purposes */
+The value of this flag is zero as the default (no flag) is network byte order, and is defined here only for documentation purposes */
 #define DS_PKTLIB_HOST_BYTE_ORDER                     /* indicates packet header data is in host byte order.
 The byte order flags apply only to headers, not payload contents.
 Default (no flag) is network byte order */
 ```